SnowConvert: Function References for Teradata¶

 FIRST_DATE

-The first date value that is to be added.
+The initial date value to be included.

 SECOND_DATE